dotnet/AspNetCore.Docs/aspnetcore/introduction-to-aspnet-core.md

 1. Browse the Table of Contents for other topics of interest.

-\* There is a [web API tutorial that you follow entirely in the browser](/learn/modules/build-web-api-net-core), no local IDE installation required.
+&dagger;There's also a [web API tutorial that you follow entirely in the browser](/learn/modules/build-web-api-net-core), no local IDE installation required.
 The code runs in an [Azure Cloud Shell](https://azure.microsoft.com/features/cloud-shell/), and [curl](https://curl.haxx.se/) is used for testing.

 ## Migrate from .NET Framework